Tara, mag pastel tayo!

 Expectedly Sibug has been recognized through numerous awards for his works, and some of his paintings have become permanent features of galleries and lobbies of the finest places in Guam, Manila, and the USA.
 Boi is the ‘Artist of the Year 2012’ and 2013 of Torrance Artists Guild, California.

 Whether she is painting figures, landscapes, or still lifes, Vianna is known for her expressive use of color that captures a moment in time.
 She works in pastel, oil and watercolor.
 She is best known for her sensitive portraiture, which has earned her commissions and national recognition.

 Vianna is passionate about teaching and she offers a variety of workshops as well as private lessons and mentoring.
-Vianna has taught workshops around the country and taught figurative and landscape in Italy.
+Vianna has taught workshops all over the US, and taught figurative and landscape in Italy.

 She has a BS in Education from Eastern Michigan University but credits her art education to books, long hours at the easel, and the generosity of talented friends.
 Vianna is a signature member of the Pastel Society of America and has achieved Distinguished Pastelist status in the Pastel Society of the West Coast.
 She was inducted into the International Association of Pastel Societies Master Circle in 2011 and achieved Eminent Pastelist status in 2015.

 She has acted as a juror in shows including the Pastel Society of the West Coast, The International Association of Pastel Societies, and the Figurative/Portrait Juror for the Pastel Journal’s Pastel 100 competition.